Your Social Security Disability Lawyers

 In order to qualify for Social Security Disability benefits, the applicant must have a medical condition that meets the Social Security Administration’s definition of a disability.
 Social Security Disability benefits are only given to eligible applicants who suffer from severe, long-term, total disabilities.

+The qualifying “severity” means that the applicant’s condition must interfere with their basic work-related activities.
 The term “long-term” does not mean that the applicant’s medical condition needs to be permanent, but it must be expected to last for at least 12 months.
+And the Social Security Administration defines “total disability” as the applicant being unable to work at “substantial gainful activity” for at least 12 months.

 So, for a Social Security Disability benefits application to be approved, the applicant must prove that they have a severe medical impairment that is documented by objective medical evidence, prove that their condition has limited their ability to perform the duties of their job and that these limitations make it impossible for them to return to work, prove that they also lack the ability to change jobs to a different type of employment where they could perform job duties, and they must provide evidence that their disabling condition is expected to last for at least one year while being severe enough to make it impossible for them to engage in the duties of their job.